pikvm/pikvm/pages/flashing_os.md

     There is a possibility that, in countries that support CH13, the ZeroW will not connect.
 You will need to configure your router to disable channels 12-14 or disable Auto scan mode so it will connect.

     Save, unmount and follow the next step.

+    **NOTE** - This can also be applied to the latest Rpi4 images, it is however easier to set this up using `wifi-menu -o`

 2. When the process is complete, pull out the memory card and insert it into the Raspberry Pi.
 Connect the Raspberry Pi to the power supply.
 Your device will obtain the IP address via DHCP automatically. <br>:exclamation:Windows users: balenaEtcher will automatically safely remove the memory card.
 If you are using a Windows version prior to Windows 10 1809 and a different flashing software, you should do the safe remove manually.